klslndgrn/klslndgrn-public/CIMPowerGridCreator/readme.md

 This project is either started in "main.py" without GUI, or "mainGUI.py" to start with GUI.

-This file requires iGraph (pip install igraph) to show the grid with a visual presentation.
+This file requires TQDM (pip install tqdm) to show a progress bar for the algorithm.
+TQDM means "progress" in Arabic.
+This is usually included in the conda environment.

 ## File Descriptions